About the Mekong River

 In Vietnam, cruise the massive Mekong Delta that covers an area of some 15,000 square miles.
 This picturesque area is dotted by rice paddies, fish farms, fruit orchards, and more.
 The rice produced in the delta accounts for over half of Vietnam's rice production, so it's no surprise that it is commonly referred to as the "rice bowl" of the country.

 Chau Doc, situated near the Cambodian border, is one of Vietnam's most multicultural cities with large Cham, Chinese, Khmer, and Vietnamese communities.
 The influence of these communities can be seen in their places of worship—mosques, temples, and churches—making it an interesting town to visit.
 See nearby Sam Mountain, with its beautiful views and numerous pagodas and temples.
+Also close to the border is Long Khong A, a small traditional village where locals weave cotton in their home.

-After crossing the Cambodia border, visit Phnom Penh, Cambodia's capital and largest city.
+In Cambodia, visit Phnom Penh, Cambodia's capital and largest city.
 The capital since the French colonized Cambodia, Phnom Penh has retained its French charm and is the center of politics, economics, and heritage.
 Here, learn about the sobering Khmer Rouge regime.
 Other highlights include the Killing Fields, National Museum, Royal Palace, and Silver Pagoda.

 Tonle Sap (Great Lake) is the largest freshwater lake in Southeast Asia and has been designated as a UNESCO biosphere.
 After the rainy season, the Tonle Sap backs up to form a huge lake, which provides the perfect breeding ground for fish, providing food for the people living in the floating villages on the lake.
-This is the most picturesque part of your journey as the river narrows and passes through villages and woodlands.

 The Mekong River offers an opportunity for travelers to learn about new cultures and experience a different way of life.
 From ancient temples to modern palaces and from traditional villages to bustling cities, the Mekong boasts an experience like no other.
 Explorers will delight in the mix of new languages, traditions, and lifestyles as they cruise down this mighty river, while nature lovers are sure to enjoy the sunsets and scenery offered along the way.
 At the end of the journey, travelers will have an in-depth understanding of life along the river and the people who depend on it.